1. What we do

 3. How we collect the information

-All of the information listed in 2.1 above is collected when the registration process is undertaken for testing, and when students or agents upload material within the Australian Schools Application System.
+All of the information listed in 2.1 above is collected when the registration process is undertaken for testing, and when students or agents upload material within the Australian Schools Information System.
 The information in 2.2 and 2.3 above is collected verbally at the time of the speaking test within a test session.
 In 2.4, both schools and students/agents will upload appropriate documentation related to the application procedure.

 4. How we hold the information

 AEAS will take reasonable steps to ensure that the information it handles is protected from misuse, loss, unauthorised access, modification and disclosure.
-All information collected as part of the application procedure within the Australian Schools Application System will not be viewed or handled by any third party within AEAS or its IT department, unless specifically instructed by the owner of that material.
+All information collected as part of the application procedure within the Australian Schools Information System will not be viewed or handled by any third party within AEAS or its IT department, unless specifically instructed by the owner of that material.

 Apart from where you have consented or disclosure is necessary to achieve the purpose for which it was submitted, personal information may be disclosed in special situations where we have reason to believe that doing so is necessary to identify, contact or bring legal action against anyone damaging, injuring, or interfering (intentionally or unintentionally) with our rights or property, users, or anyone else who could be harmed by such activities.
 Also, we may disclose personal information when we believe in good faith that the law requires disclosure.